jstedfast/MailKit/ExchangeOAuth2.md

 New-ServicePrincipal -AppId <APPLICATION_ID> -ObjectId <OBJECT_ID> [-Organization <ORGANIZATION_ID>]
 ```

+Note: In the Azure portal, make sure you retrieve the Object ID from the Service Principal, under Enterprise Applications, and not the App Registration.

 ### Granting Permissions for Your Web Service

 In order to grant permissions for your web service to access an Office365 and/or Exchange account, you'll need to first get the